wallow - to move about heavily or clumsily

 BANBA - One of the 3 queens of the Tuatha Dé Danann (according to Keating); the others were Eire and Fodhla.
 Sovereignty rotated annually among the 3 kings, and each year the country took the name of the ruling queens.
 Since Eire was queen when the Milesians arrived, they knew Ireland by her name alone.

-Beurla (Irish) - English language
+Beurla (Ir.) - English language

 mela (it) - apple + melarancia (it) - orange (fruit).

-doughty - valiant, brave, stout
+doughty - valiant, brave, stout, formidable

 granturco (it) - maize + El Gran Turco (sp) - Sultan of Turkey.